-- Keep track of the amount of milk you produced last.
+- Track the amount of milk you produced on your last session.

-- It keeps track of when you last pumped.
+- Keeps track of when you last pumped.

-- It keeps track of your milk supply, is it increasing or decreasing?
+- Keeps track of your milk supply letting you know if it’s increasing or decreasing.

 This is all crucial information when pumping because when you notice a dip in your milk supply, you can go back to the app and see what changed!